 - Add eggs, one at a time, until yolk just disappears.

-- Add sour cream, mixing until just combined.
+- Add sour cream and vanilla extract, mixing until just combined.

 - In small increments, add dry ingredients until just mixed.

 - Place in the center of your oven and bake for 60-70 minutes.
 Use the toothpick test at 60 minutes.

 - Remove and cool on a wire cooling rack for 10-15 minutes.
 Invert, tap the outside a few times with a wooden spoon, then release and flip.

 - Allow cake to cool completely before dusting with powdered sugar and garnishing with fresh fruit.